javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 - `IDBKeyRange.bound(lower, upper, [lowerOpen], [upperOpen])` means: between `lower` and `upper`.
 If the open flags is true, the corresponding key is not included in the range.
 - `IDBKeyRange.only(key)` -- a range that consists of only one `key`, rarely used.

-All searching methods accept a `query` argument that can be either an exact key or a key range:
+Searching methods accept a `query` argument that can be either an exact key or a key range:

 - `store.get(query)` -- search for the first value by a key or a range.
 - `store.getAll([query], [count])` -- search for all values, limit by `count` if given.